D.M.A. Cincinnati College - Conservatory of Music; M.M. Cincinnati College - Conservatory of Music; B.M. University of Kansas

-Eric Stomberg enjoys a wide-ranging musical career as soloist, chamber musician, orchestral player and artist-teacher.
-He plays with "elegance and refinement" while displaying "impeccable tone and technique" (American Record Guide, 2009).
-He is quickly becoming one of the most sought after bassoonists in the country with numerous invitations to present recitals and masterclasses at conservatories and schools of music across the country.
+Eric Stomberg enjoys a wide-ranging musical career as a performer, artist-teacher and artistic administrator.
+He plays with "elegance and refinement" while displaying "impeccable tone and technique" (American Record Guide).
+He is also one of the most sought after contemporary bassoonists with numerous invitations to present recitals and masterclasses at conservatories and schools of music around the world.
 His students have gone on to study at the most prestigious music schools in the country, while former students also hold orchestral and academic positions in the United States and abroad.

 Stomberg received the Doctor of Musical Arts and Master of Music degrees from the Cincinnati College-Conservatory of Music and the Bachelor of Music degree from the University of Kansas.
 His major teachers include William Winstead, Alan Hawkins and Gregg Randall.